Aerospace R&D in Cape Canaveral

 Cape Canaveral, a leading spaceflight company is developing a large-scale manufacturing facility to support assembly, testing, and

-without clearing this critical checkpoint, which functions as a safeguard for both mission success and personnel safety.
+forward without clearing this critical checkpoint, which functions as a safeguard for both mission success and personnel safety.

 IntegralRSG collaborated with the Design-Builder to embed protective measures into this high-consequence environment.
 Our specialists defined performance objectives to confront exposures of shock overpressure, fragment, and impulsive noise hazards.
 We led the development of construction contingencies to ensure that the chamber could contain the effects of an accidental component rupture while preserving surrounding operations.
 We aligned structural and architectural solutions with stringent aerospace and Defense safety requirements.